msg555/dustapi-docs/docs/_build/dustapi.rst

     frame advance

+.. _class-nexus_api:

 class nexus_api
 ###############
+  API methods useful within a nexus.
+These allow you to access/modify information about used keys and what levels have been completed within the nexus.

+  Internally, Dustforce tracks two types of information within a nexus.

+  - Key usage information.
+This information is updated whenever you open a new door.
+  - Level completion information.
+This includes information about highest ranking score/completion, best time, and what key type the level granted.

+  Notably keys earned and keys available are not tracked directly and are just a function of the above two pieces of information.
+The game also keeps track of what doors have been opened by inserting level score data when the level is first opened that has completion and finesse each set to -1.

   .. _method-nexus_api-get_keys_used:

   \ **void**\  *get_keys_used*\ (\ **int**\  &out wood, \ **int**\  &out silver, \ **int**\  &out gold, \ **int**\  &out red, \ **bool**\  &out ngplus)